SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 A datetime object representing when the content was published, in UTC time.
 This variable can be formatted with the datetime filter.

 ## content.publish_date_localized
-A string representing the date/time when the blog post was published, formatted according to the blog's language and date formatting settings.
+A string representing the datetime when the content was published using the time zone defined in the account's default settings.
+This variable is also subject to the language and  date format settings in Settings > Website > Blog > Date Formats.

 ## content.reply_to
 The reply to address for the email.